 Argument Encryption¶

-With encrypt_args_key set, task arguments are encrypted at add_task() time and decrypted only inside the executor just before the function is called.
-They are never stored in plain text in the in-memory store, the SQLite or Redis backend, or any log file.
+With encrypt_args_key set, arguments are encrypted at add_task() time and only decrypted inside the executor, just before the function is called.
+The plain-text values are never written to the in-memory store, the SQLite or Redis backend, or any log file.

 Installation¶